Welcome to the wiki for The Secret

 Status: In 1980 or 1981, when Byron Preiss visited Houston to bury a casque, there was an antique steam locomotive (Number 982) prominently positioned on the southern edge of McGovern Lake in Hermann Park.
 Most of the locomotive was painted black, but the nose was a bright, shiny silver that made it visible from a long ways away.
 Preiss used a line of sight starting at the nose of the locomotive and passing through a fountain to guide searchers to the burial spot on the far side of the lake.

 This was probably meant to be the easiest of all the puzzles.
 But in 1982, the same year The Secret was published, the city repositioned both the fountain and the train, disrupting two of the major clues!
-To understand how the area has changed over the past 35 years, see our Hermann Park history page.
-Amazingly, despite all the major renovations of the past 35 years, there is still a chance that the casque may be intact although the hiding spot has now been covered by a path.
+To understand how the area has changed over the past 40 years, see our Hermann Park history page.
+Amazingly, despite all the major renovations that have taken place, there is still a chance that the casque may be intact although the hiding spot has now been covered by a path.

 Houston Searchers: We have posted a very detailed Solution for Image 8 and Verse 1 that walks through the different clues and narrows the spot down to about a square yard.
 If you are interested in pursuing the recovery of this casque, you will need to somehow get the full and active participation of the Hermann Park Conservancy and Houston's Parks and Recreation Department.
 At a minimum, you'll need to have a detailed plan showing how you'll do the dig, how you'll limit disruption to the park, and how you'll repair the damage to the path when you are done.
 Ordinary digging tools aren't going to get through the path, so you might have to rent something like a concrete saw or even a Bobcat mini loader to clear the surface.
 It won't be easy (or cheap) but a dedicated searcher might be able to get it done.